alecdotninja/paranoid/README.md

 ## Limitations

-  * systemd hangs without output when used as the init system
+  * If you want to support multiple users inside of your containers, make sure that the `newuidmap` and `newgidmap` helpers from shadow are available on your system and that your user has entries in `/etc/subuid` and `/etc/subgid`.
+    On Ubuntu, shadow is configured to create entries for every user in `/etc/subuid` and `/etc/subgid` by default, but the `newuidmap` and `newgidmap` helpers are in the `uidmap` package which is not installed by default anymore.

+    **TL;DR:** Run `sudo apt install uidmap` on Ubuntu and friends if you want to have more than the root user inside of your containers.

+  * Systemd won't work as init inside of paranoid containers

-  * There is no way to expose a port from the container
+  * There is no way to expose a port from the container on the host *(coming soon)*

-  * Networking does not support ICMP (ping/tracert)
+  * There is no way to expose a folder from the host inside of the container

 ## Todos

-  * Figure out why systemd hangs without output
+  * Figure out how to get Systemd working

   * Add port exposure / port forwarding to the networking stack *(in progress)*

+  * Add folder exposure / bind mounts

   * Add proper DHCP and DNS servers to the networking stack instead of pre-configuring the adapter in the container

   * Add sensible CLI interface and helpers for creating containers (extracting rootfs tars in usernamespace)

 ## Development

 This project uses [cmake](https://cmake.org/cmake-tutorial/).
 You can probably get it building by running `cmake CMakeLists.txt` to generate the `Makefile`, then `make`.

+An autotools-style configure script is also included for convenience.

 ## Contributing